 Stay Smart Online is the Australian Government's online safety and security website, designed to help everyone understand the risks and simple steps we can take to protect our personal and financial information online.

-The AFP website has a range of resources and advice for high tech crime, computer forensics, internet fraud and scams, child protection, the Virtual Global Taskforce and resources for prevention.
+The Australian Federal Police website has a range of resources and advice for high tech crime, computer forensics, internet fraud and scams, child protection, the Virtual Global Taskforce and resources for prevention.

 Online Safety Resources for Parents